 - Beautiful secluded white-sand beach

-- Fine dining in a unique coastal setting
+- Fine-dining and casual restaurants in a unique coastal setting

-- Award-winning golf course with a full-service pro shop
+- Award-winning golf course with a pro shop

 - Full-service tennis club with 11 courts

 - Wedding and event services and spaces

 - Shower/tub combos in Mountain View and Plumeria Rooms